nickyhajal/world-domination-summit/_content/academies.md

 # As WDS grows, more and more people are arriving early and staying late.
 This year marks the launch of WDS Academies: a series of mini-events focused on specific topics that take place on the days surrounding WDS weekend.

 Registration for academies is separate from WDS itself.
-We'll offer registration first to WDS attendees, and then (depending on capacity) to the general public.
+We'll offer registration both to WDS attendees as well as to the general public (for a slightly higher registration fee).
 We hope to see you there!

 (Be sure to check out other extracurricular [activities](/activities) as well to maximize your adventure during WDS.)